-In addition to light pollution, clouds and winds, the Moon is also one of our worst enemies.
-We do not like the Moon because it is up in the sky during half of every month, meaning that we can only image Deep Sky Objects, what we care the most about, half of the year.
+In addition to light pollution, clouds, and winds, the Moon is also one of our worst enemies.
+We do not like the Moon because it is up in the sky for half of every month, meaning that we can only image Deep Sky Objects, what we care the most about, half of the year.

-The difference between the Moon and our other enemies listed above, is that we can create something out of it.
-This post will be updated over time with ideas we came up with to make the best out of the our bright Satellite.
+The difference between the Moon and our other enemies listed above is that we can create something out of it.
+This post will be updated over time with ideas we came up with to make the best out of our bright Satellite.

 Featured on UniverseToday's Instagram on 08/2016.

 A 3-month long project.

 At the time, all I had was a pair of binoculars, a tripod, and a point-and-shoot camera.

 During this project, there were days the clouds were hiding the moon and I had to wait a full month to photograph a certain phase.

 About half of those moon shots were taken by taking hundreds of pictures with that cheap camera, through the binoculars.
 The rest was taken with a DSLR Camera (t3i) with a 300mm lens on a tripod.